-Pregnancy discrimination at work is where a woman is treated unfavourably on the grounds of her pregnancy or pregnancy-related illness during the protected period from conception to the end of statutory maternity leave.
-Treating an employee unfavourably as a result of her maternity leave, or request for maternity leave, is unlawful under the Equality Act 2010 which prohibits pregnancy and maternity discrimination.
+Workplace discrimination against pregnant employees is where a woman is treated unfavourably on the grounds of her pregnancy or pregnancy-related illness during the protected period from conception to the end of statutory maternity leave.
+Treating an employee unfavourably as a result of her maternity leave or request for maternity leave is unlawful under the Equality Act 2010 which prohibits pregnancy and maternity discrimination against employees.

 If you believe you or your business may have discriminated against an employee due to their pregnancy, maternity leave or request for maternity leave, you should consult a specialist maternity and pregnancy discrimination solicitor.

-Unlike other forms of discrimination in the workplace, there is only one specific form of discrimination in pregnancy at work.
-This is direct discrimination which is defined as someone discriminating against a woman, in the protected period, in relation to her pregnancy, or treating her unfavourably because of her pregnancy or any illness she suffers because of it.
+Unlike other forms of discrimination in the workplace, there is only one specific form of pregnancy discrimination in the workplace.
+This is direct discrimination, which is defined as someone discriminating against a woman in the protected period in relation to her pregnancy, or treating her unfavourably because of her pregnancy or any illness she suffers because of it.

 There are no specific definitions of indirect victimisation and harassment on the grounds of pregnancy.
 Please refer to our sex discrimination in the workplace page for further guidance.

-There are different forms of maternity discrimination, which occurs where a woman is treated unfavourably because:
+There are different forms of maternity discrimination in the workplace, which occurs where a woman is treated unfavourably because:

 It is also automatically unfair to dismiss or select a woman for redundancy when pregnant if the principal reason is connected to her maternity leave (this includes non-renewal of a fixed-term contract).

-We promote best practice with regards to the treatment of pregnant women and women on maternity leave.
+We promote best practice regarding the treatment of pregnant women and women on maternity leave.
 We can help you devise policies and procedures to ensure women’s maternity and pregnancy rights at work are protected, including issues such as breastfeeding, health and safety and flexible working.
-We can also advise on all issues to do with maternity rights, including redundancy situations and Settlement Agreements.
+We can also advise on all issues related to maternity rights, including redundancy situations and Settlement Agreements.

-If you are implementing a redundancy programme we can ensure you comply with pregnancy Employment Law as it is automatically unfair to dismiss or select a woman for redundancy where the principal reason is connected to her pregnancy.
-There are also special rules in relation to offering suitable alternative employment.
+If you are implementing collective redundancies we can ensure you comply with pregnancy Employment Law.
+It is automatically unfair to dismiss or select a woman for redundancy where the principal reason is connected to her pregnancy.
+There are also special rules regarding offering suitable alternative employment.

-If a maternity discrimination claim is made against you we can also represent you at an Employment Tribunal.
+If a pregnancy or maternity discrimination claim is made against your business, we can represent you at an Employment Tribunal.

 Contact us today to find out more on 01273 609911, or email info@ms-solicitors.co.uk.